 This interactive workshop will give you considerable insight into performance management in health and public services.
+Integrated Care Systems work together with various different organisations and this workshop will not only help you to improve services but also to evaluate them.
 It will enable you to use strategy mapping, the Balanced Scorecard and the Public Sector Scorecard.
 The latter is an integrated strategy mapping, service improvement and performance measurement framework for the public and third sectors, which has been used in six continents.
 Its outcome focus has proved particularly useful in working across organisational boundaries in health and public services.

 Outline of the content: